wulfdewolf/creative-chess-engine/README.md

-# Adding creativity to a heuristics-based chess engine
-A creative chess engine that consists of an extension to Stockfish to combine the Stockfish optimality scores with newly defined creativity scores.
-The optimal combination of scores was learned through training against Stockfish.
+# Producing creative chess through chess-engine selfplay
+This repository contains the implementation of a creative system that outputs creative chess games by running a creative chess engine in selfplay.
+The creative chess-engine is an extension to Stockfish that consists of trying to force Stockfish to play more, human deemed creative, moves.
 This project was made in the context of the _Computational Creativity_ course in my first master year in _computer science_ at [VUB](https://www.vub.be).

 The used stockfish version can be found [here](https://github.com/official-stockfish/Stockfish).
 The chess database used by the creativity grading framework can be found [here](https://www.chessdb.cn/cloudbookc_api_en.html).